tradle/rn-nodeify/readme.md

 import './shim'
 ```

+If you are using the crypto shim, you will need to manually uncomment the line to `require('crypto')` in `shim.js`, this is because as of react-native 0.49, dynamically requiring a library is no longer allowed.

 Some shims may require linking libraries, be sure to run `react-native link` after installing new shims if you run into problems.

 ### Example Apps / Workflows